A toric degeneration of Kronecker moduli spaces: Introduction

 Let $T^+$ be a tableau of shape $\alpha^+$, filled with entries of the form $ij$, where

 The pair $(T^+,T^-)$ form a \emph{linked tableaux pair} if there is a bijection between the labels of $T^-$ and the labels of $T^+$ taking a label $iq$ in the $p^{th}$ row of $T^-$ to a label $ip$ in the $q^{th}$ row of $T^+.$ We call this bijection the \emph{link} between the pair.
 Define an ordering on the labels by setting $ip < jq$ if $i <j$ or $i=j$ and $p < q.$ In this way, we extend the notion of semi-standard to these tableaux with double entries: a linked pair is \emph{semi-standard} if both $T^+$ and $T^-$ are semi-standard.
 A semi-standard linked pair is \emph{primitive}, if it cannot be subdivided into two sets of semi-standard linked pairs (see Definition \ref{def:primitive} for a precise definition).
+For example, the following is a primitive semi-standard linked pair for $r_1=2,$ $r_2=3$:

 The first result of the paper is the following: \begin{thm}[see Theorem \ref{thm:finite}] For any $r_1,r_2,$ and $n$, the set of primitive semi-standard tableaux is finite. \end{thm} This means that the set of primitive linked tableaux index a SAGBI basis.
+In this paper, all SAGBI bases are assumed to be finite.
 As an application, we obtain the following statement: \begin{thm}[see Theorem \ref{thm:intersection}] There is a flat degeneration of $\K$ to a normal toric variety $X_F$, where $F$ is the normal fan to the polytope $P$ obtained by taking the scaled intersection of two Gelfand--Cetlin polytopes. \end{thm} Applying the work of \cite{haradakaveh}, we see that there is an integrable system on $\K$: \begin{cor} There is an integrable system on the Kronecker moduli space $\K$, whose image is a scaled intersection of the images of the Gelfand--Cetlin integrable systems of $\Gr(r_1,n r_2)$ and $\Gr(r_2,n r_1)$. \end{cor}

 The Gelfand--Cetlin degeneration has been generalized to matching field degenerations for coherent matching fields\cite{mohammadi1,mohammadi2,mohammadi3}.
 We generalize the notion of \emph{coherent matching fields} to Kronecker moduli, and give in Theorem \ref{thm:MF} sufficient conditions for a coherent matching field on $\K$ to induce a toric degeneration on $\K$.
 Under the assumptions of this theorem, the degeneration is a toric degeneration of $\K$ to a normal toric variety $X_F$, where $F$ is the normal fan to a polytope $P$ obtained by taking the scaled intersection of two matching field polytopes.
 We give a detailed description of a matching field and toric degeneration where the Theorem applies in two examples.